AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Volume_+_Moving_Average.md

 There are five parameters Volume + MA indicator has, one of them is necessary – the mapping.

-The next two parameters, `maPeriod` and `"maType"`, set the period and type of the Moving Average.
-The last two, `volumeSeriesType` and `maSeriesType`, allow you to set the Volume and MA series types.
+The next two parameters, "maPeriod" and "maType", set the period and type of the Moving Average.
+The last two, "volumeSeriesType" and "maSeriesType", allow you to set the Volume and MA series types.

 The following code sample demonstrates a Volume + MA indicator with parameters set as default: